rollup/rollup/docs/05-plugin-development.md

 ### Build Hooks

-To make your plugin functional, you add function properties that correspond to some of the various available hooks.
-They will be called by Rollup at specific points in the build process.
+To interact with the build process, your plugin object includes 'hooks'.
+Hooks are functions which are called at various stages of the build.
 Hooks can affect how a build is run, provide information about a build, or modify a build once complete.
 There are different kinds of hooks:

 * `async`: The hook may also return a promise resolving to the same type of value; otherwise, the hook is marked as `sync`.
 * `first`: If several plugins implement this hook, the hooks are run sequentially until a hook returns a value other than `null` or `undefined`.